doctorfree/Pokedex-Markdown/README.md

 4. Trust us. :)
 5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
 6. Done!
 The Pokédex Markdown vault is now available to you in its purest and most useful form!

+### Pokédex Queries

+The Markdown Pokédex has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
+Sample queries along with the code used to perform them can be viewed in the [Pokédex Queries](pokedex_queries.md) document.

 ## Pokémon